neuropsychology/NeuroKit/studies/complexity_structure/README.md

 limiting their further application and validation (Flood & Grimm, 2021a;
 A. C. Yang & Tsai, 2013).
-To address this gap, we added a comprehensive set of complexity-related features to *NeuroKit2*, a Python package for physiological signal processing (Makowski et al., 2021).
-This submodule aims at enabling users to compute a vast amount of complexity indices.
+To address this gap, we added a comprehensive set of complexity-related features to *NeuroKit2*, a Python package for physiological signal processing (Makowski et al., 2021), to provide users with a software to compute a vast amount of complexity indices.
-The code is designed to be as fast as possible, while still written in pure Python (though with the help^of dependencies such as Numpy or Pandas, Harris et al., 2020; McKinney et al., 2010) to maximize the re-usability, transparency, and correctness.
+The code is designed to be as fast as possible, while still written in pure Python (though with the help of dependencies such as Numpy or Pandas, Harris et al., 2020; McKinney et al., 2010) to maximize the re-usability, transparency, and correctness.